Written by Tanya Zhang

 So, what are the quickest and easiest ways to distinguish between dress shirts and sport shirts?
 The lines are admittedly a little fuzzy, as there are some exceptions relating to both styles of shirts.
 In general, though, the styles and colors of dress shirts are a little more conservative.

-This is because they are designed for formal wear.
+This is because both sports shirts and dress shirts are designed for formal wear.
 You usually don’t see overly flashy styles or colors in formal clothing.
 Sure, there are exceptions to the rule.
 But by and large, you can trust that dress shirts will look a bit more “subdued,” if you will.

-As such, they tend to come equipped with collars that are much stiffer than those found on their sport shirt counterparts.
-This makes sense, as stiffer collars are needed to offer better support for neckties at the bottom and the lapel of suit jackets at the top.
+As such, dress shirts tend to come equipped with collars that are much stiffer than those found on their sport shirt counterparts.
+This makes sense, as stiffer collars are needed to offer better support for neckties at the bottom and the suit jacket lapels at the top.

 Conversely, sport shirts have way more patterns, larger and heavier designs, and additions like pockets, decorative stitching, button collars, and so on.
 Essentially, a lot more flash and pizzazz compared to anything found on a traditional dress shirt.

 So for now, we can bottom line these differences like so: Dress shirts are usually more conservative in their style, with tighter necklines/cuffs, sharper lines, and stiffer collars.
 Also, they are usually made of 100% cotton.
-Other popular fabrics can be Oxford cloth, twill and broadcloth.
+Other popular shirt fabrics can be Oxford cloth, twill and a broadcloth or poplin dress shirt.
 This shirt can also have a little sheen, as this adds to the formal look and feel.

 These features typically aren’t the case with sports shirts.
 You get a lot more flexibility in your colors and styles, allowing for more casual attire for a variety of events, none of which are usually formal.
 What’s more, sport shirts tend to be bolder and may have patterns.